-- A 1-year membership and ability to attend events hosted by the Council
+- A 1-year membership to the Council and ability to attend events hosted by the Chicago Council

-- $5,000 stipend per teacher for study trip to explore a region and global issue of personal interest during the summer of 2017
+- $5,000 stipend per teacher, for a study trip to explore a region and global issue of personal interest during the summer of 2019

 - Access to a community of globally minded teachers in the region

 Patricia Blunt and Martin J. (“Mike”) Koldyke established the Koldyke Global Teachers Program in 2016 to increase the global competency of the selected teachers, increase the global citizenship of their school communities, and share best practices and key experiences among Chicago’s high school educators.
 From 2016 to 2013, the Koldykes supported the Patricia Blunt Koldyke Fellowship in Social Entrepreneurship, which recognized emerging leaders transforming society through innovative solutions to pressing global challenges.
 Pat Koldyke has spent years furthering awareness and understanding of international affairs in Chicago and the Midwest and is particularly interested in public education and youth leadership.

 Past Koldyke Fellows included:

 2013 Kiran Bir Sethi

 Founder and Director, The Riverside School in Ahmedabad, India; Founder, Design for Change and aProCh